Skip to main content

 4 mentions Positive Neutral Negative

-• “The hook system that lets you move modules/ship parts is very tedious to use because it moves the module in a straight line while accelerating, meaning it will hit and deal damage (both to itself and whatever it hits) instead of connecting most of the time unless you manually cancel/restart the hook while moving your ship.”
+• “The hook system that lets you move modules or ship parts is very tedious to use because it moves the module in a straight line while accelerating.
+This means it will hit and deal damage (both to itself and whatever it hits) instead of connecting most of the time unless you manually cancel or restart the hook while moving your ship.”

 • “It's slow and tedious.”